Rhode Island Domestic Violence Attorney

 Restraining Orders in Rhode Island

-Violating a domestic violence restraining order in Rhode Island is a misdemeanor, which carries a maximum jail sentence of one year and/or a fine of up to $1,000.
-Additionally, the abuser must complete a mandatory 12-week batters intervention program.
+Violating a domestic violence restraining order in Rhode Island is a misdemeanor and carries a maximum jail sentence of one year and/or a fine of up to $1,000.
+The abuser must also complete a mandatory 12-week batterers intervention program.

 The following are the four different types of domestic violence restraining orders in Rhode Island: